dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ## 02. Roof Drip Edge

-### Eave Drip Edge
-Install the eave drip edge lapped under the underlayment  at the eave using *1" Pancake Head Woodscrews* and a *

 ![](images/D02.svg)

-Plumb Eave Flashing

-### Rake Drip Edge

-Install the rake drip edge over the underlayment

-Square Eave Flashing

-1" #10 Pancake Head Woodscrew
+Install the *Eave Drip Edge* lapped under the underlayment  at the eave using *1" Pancake Head Woodscrews*.
+Join pieces by trimming the folded sections of the edges so that one can slide into the other.
+Next install the *Rake Drip Edge* over the underlayment starting at the top.

+### Cutting Metal
+To trim metal use *Metal Snips* for detail work, and a *Shears Attachment Accessory* attached to your *Driver* for long cuts.

 ## 03. Roofing